lifu-tu/ENGINE/README.md

 ## Download models

 The pretrained AR (autogressive) transformer models, the dictionaries and [CMLM](https://github.com/facebookresearch/Mask-Predict) (conditional masked language models) could be download.
-These models are used for **[ENGINE](https://ttic.uchicago.edu/~lifu/papers/ENGINE.pdf)** training.
+These models are used for **[ENGINE](https://arxiv.org/abs/2005.00850)** training.
 By the way, the scripts to train these model are also provides in the end.

-And let me know if you are interested in the **ENGINE** trained in the paper.
+And let me know if you are interested in the **ENGINE** models trained in the paper.
 I do not share the models here because of disk space limitation.

 * **IWSLT14 German-English**
 ```